In the USA, trade secrets are protected by the following:

-Additionally, some state trade secret laws explicitly state that the owner must have taken reasonable measures under the circumstances to maintain the secrecy of the trade secret.
-See, eg, Alta Devices, Inc, 343 F Supp 3d at 877.
+Additionally, some state trade secret laws explicitly state that the owner must have taken reasonable measures under the circumstances to maintain the secrecy of the trade secret – for example, see Alta Devices, Inc, 343 F Supp 3d at 877.

 Some courts in UTSA states continue to consider these six factors in determining the existence of a trade secret, despite having adopted the UTSA.

-Trade secret owners generally must show that they took reasonable measures to protect their trade secrets.
-Some examples of reasonable measures include:
+Trade secret owners must generally show that they took reasonable measures to protect their trade secrets.
+Examples of reasonable measures include:

 An employee has an implied duty not to disclose an employer’s trade secret.
 Disclosing a trade secret to an employee who cannot perform their job without knowledge of the trade secret does not destroy the trade secret.
 If, however, the trade secret is further disclosed to employees who do not need to know it to perform their jobs, and precautions are not taken to protect the confidentiality of the trade secret, then there may be a risk that trade secret protection will be lost.

-Trade secret protection cannot be used against a party who independently discovered or reverse-engineered the alleged trade secret.
-In other words, trade secret misappropriation is not a “strict liability” offense, unlike patent infringement.
+Trade secret protection cannot be used against a party who independently discovered or reverse engineered the alleged trade secret.
+In other words, trade secret misappropriation is not a “strict liability” offence, unlike patent infringement.
 Misappropriation would not lie against an independent developer in part because there was no acquisition from the trade secret owner (nor from another party with an obligation to the trade secret owner).